List of former CBUT-DT transmitters: CBUT programming on CBC North stations

 From 1973 on, through the facilities of the Anik Telecommunications Satellite, these transmitters in the Northwest Territories, along with the repeaters of CFYK-TV/Yellowknife, Northwest Territories, and the now-defunct CFWH-TV/Whitehorse, Yukon and CHAK-TV in Inuvik, Northwest Territories, aired some of CBUT's programming as part of the CBC North television service transmitters, originally known as the Frontier Package.

 These rebrodcasters, and those of CFYK, CFWH and CHAK received the network feed from CBUT.

 Additionally, prior to 1982, repeater stations CBKAT in Uranium City, Saskatchewan, and CHFC-TV in Churchill, Manitoba, aired some of CBUT's programs on their signals as they were originally part of CBC North.
-CHFC since became a repeater of CBWT/Winnipeg in 1980, while CBKAT became a repeater CBKST/Saskatoon in 1982.
+CHFC later became a repeater of CBWT/Winnipeg in 1980, while CBKAT became a repeater of CBKST/Saskatoon in 1982.